setunas/drello-api/README.md

 We use [Github Actions](https://github.com/features/actions) for CI/CD.
 It automatically tests, builds, or deploys when you push to a pull request or merge to a certain branch.

 # Contribution
+This section is for developers who joined us to work on developing `drello-api` together ✌️

 ## Get Started